All About DUI Evidence

 If you have been accused of driving under the influence of alcohol or drugs, you probably have a lot of questions.
 I am here to help.
 I am drunk driving attorney Peter M. Liss and I have over 30 years of experience fighting DUI charges, including DUIs involving car accidents, juvenile DUIs, felony DUIs and DUIs involving commercial licenses.
 One of the most important factors in a driving under the influence case is the DUI evidence against the defendant.
 Because drunk driving charges are based upon such unique evidence, you should only work with a lawyer experienced in fighting these specific charges.

-Chemical test results are the cornerstone of the prosecution’s case.
+Chemical analysis of a person’s blood or breath is the cornerstone of the prosecution’s case.
 These may include blood, breath and, in very rare and limited circumstances, urine tests that have been administered by trained professionals.
-Chemical tests are designed to evaluate whether or not you have a Blood Alcohol Content above the legal limit (0.08% for most adults, 0.01% for minors and 0.04% for commercial drivers) or if you were under the influence of drugs.
+Chemical Blood Alcohol Concentration (BAC) analysis is designed to evaluate whether or not you have a BAC above the legal limit (0.08% for most adults, 0.01% for minors and 0.04% for commercial drivers) or if you were under the influence of drugs.

-If an officer accuses you of driving under the influence of alcohol, you can choose either a blood or breath test.
-Drivers who have been accused of driving under the influence of drugs generally must take a blood test, though urine tests may be an option in some rare circumstances.
+While officers will often ask those they suspect to be driving under the influence of alcohol to take a breath test without informing them that they also have the option to take a blood test, you have the right to choose either of the chemical tests.
+Drivers who have been accused of driving under the influence of drugs generally must take a blood test, though a urine test may be an option in some rare circumstances.
 Your attorney may be able to challenge the evidence no matter which chemical test you take, but here is what you should know about each option:

 Breathalyzers Are Less Accurate